Where We Be

 On the fourth-floor rooftop is an old UH-1 helicopter used by the U.S. to evacuate staff just

-before the palace was overrun (the scene depicted in the Broadway play "Miss Saigon")
+-- the scene depicted in the Broadway play "Miss Saigon"

-out quite splendidly with 60's and 70's furniture and fine paintings
+decked out with 60's and 70's furniture and fine paintings

 Many of the rooms are still used today for receptions of foreign dignitaries